 Eating Disorder Treatment

-Eating disorders are complex mental health disorders with one of the highest mortality rates of any psychiatric diagnosis (second only to opioid overdoses).
-Because of this, treatment is most effectively provided by a multidisciplinary team of experts.
-Medical monitoring and stabilization, nutritional intervention, and psychological support are all essential parts of the treatment process.
+Eating disorders are complex mental health disorders with one of the highest mortality rates of any psychiatric diagnosis.
+To provide the most effective treatment, it is best done by a team of experts from different disciplines.
+Medical monitoring and stabilization, nutritional intervention, and psychological support are essential to the treatment process.

-Eating disorders can occur in individuals of all ages, genders, and body types, and are progressive in nature.
-At Sanford CTED we treat both adolescents and adults and offer outpatient (OP), intensive outpatient (IOP), partial hospitalization (PHP) and residential treatment (for adult women).
+Eating disorders can occur in individuals of all ages, genders, and body types.
+At Sanford Behavioral Health's Comprehensive Treatment for Eating Disorders (CTED), we treat adolescents and adults and offer outpatient, intensive outpatient, partial hospitalization, and residential treatment programs.
 Our continuum of care allows the individuals we treat to enter a program at the level that is appropriate for their symptoms.
-In-person and telehealth options are available.
+In-person and virtual options are available.

 When someone is ready to engage in treatment and get the care they need, sending them out of state is just not acceptable.
 We need to do better and provide a full continuum of eating disorder care in Michigan.
 Sanford Comprehensive Treatment for Eating Disorders has the programs and resources to do that.Gail Hall, LMSW, DCSW, CEDS-S, Executive Director SCTED

-Sanford Comprehensive Treatment for Eating Disorders is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
-CARF is a nationally recognized accreditation organization, which surveys treatment programs against 1,500 CARF standards.
+Our comprehensive treatment for eating disorders is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+CARF is a nationally recognized accreditation organization that surveys treatment programs against 1,500 CARF standards.

-The Sanford CTED Team - We are proud of the team we have assembled, with some of the brightest minds in the behavioral health field.
-The team at Sanford CTED includes:
+We are proud of the team we have assembled, with some of the brightest minds in the behavioral health field.
+The team at Sanford CTED includes the following:

 - Psycho-therapists with specialized training in treating eating disorders

-Registered Dietitians -Dietitians are an important resource on the team.
-The dietitian prescribes the needed changes in eating patterns and weight.
-Our Registered Dieticians embrace the HAES philosophy, offering health habits for the sake of health and well-being.
-Through mindful eating, people learn to eat in a flexible manner, taking internal cues of hunger, satiety, and appetite.
+Our registered dieticians embrace the HAES philosophy, offering health habits for health and well-being.
+Through mindful eating, people learn to eat flexibly, taking internal cues of hunger, satiety, and appetite.
 HAES begins to create a normal, relaxed relationship with food.

-Experiential Therapy - We integrate experiential therapy into the recovery process whenever possible.
+We integrate experiential therapy into the recovery process whenever possible.
 Experiential therapy utilizes recreation, creative expression, and other activity-based techniques to restore physical and psychological health.
-At Sanford Comprehensive Treatment for Eating Disorders, we believe that the mind-body connection is a crucial part of long-term wellness.
-Activities such as art, movement, yoga, and therapeutic excursions can be an important adjunct to the more traditional therapies.
+At Sanford Behavioral Health, we believe that the mind and body connection is crucial to long-term wellness.
+Activities such as art, movement, yoga, and therapeutic excursions can be an essential adjunct to the more traditional therapies.

 What We Treat

-Anorexia Nervosa is characterized by an obsessive fear of weight gain, and a refusal to maintain a healthy body weight.
-There may be strange eating behaviors or obsessional routines, and a denial of hunger or weight loss.
-At times, the individual might be obviously underweight; however, individuals might not be visibly underweight even though they are malnourished.
+Anorexia Nervosa is characterized by an obsessive fear of weight gain and a refusal to maintain a healthy body weight.
+There may be strange eating behaviors, obsessional routines, and a denial of hunger or weight loss.

-ARFID is a recently identified eating disorder.
 ARFID begins in young childhood but may not present for treatment until adulthood.
-These individuals eliminate foods based on food textures, smells, and the fear of vomiting or choking.
-Other sensory integration and processing issues may be evident as well.
-ARFID often results in failure to grow and develop at an appropriate rate.
-By adulthood individuals with ARFID will have extremely inflexible eating habits and will refuse to try any new foods.
+These individuals eliminate foods based on textures, smells, and the fear of vomiting or choking.

 Binge Eating Disorder

-Binge Eating Disorder.
-Binge is characterized by uncontrolled continuous eating beyond the pointof feeling comfortably full.
+Binge eating disorder is characterized by uncontrolled continuous eating beyond the point of feeling comfortably full.
 Feeling out of control, feelings of shame or self-hatred, and changes in body weight are common.
-Symptoms may include fasting or yo-yo dieting.
-And co-existing conditions include depression, anxiety, PTSD, and substance use disorders.
+Coexisting conditions include depression, anxiety, post-traumatic stress disorder (PTSD), and substance use disorders.

-Bulimia Nervosa is characterized by excessive (binge) eating followed by compensatory behaviors – induced vomiting, abuse of laxatives, excessive exercise, and fasting.
-There is secrecy and shame about the behaviors.
-Individuals with bulimia may appear to eat small or normal amounts with others, but binge in secret.
-Individuals with bulimia often struggle with other impulse control problems including substance use disorders (SUD).
-Co-occurring depression is common.
+Bulimia Nervosa is represented by excessive eating followed by compensatory behaviors such as induced vomiting, abuse of laxatives, excessive exercise, and fasting.
+Individuals with bulimia may appear to eat small or average amounts with others but binge in secret.
+Individuals with bulimia often struggle with other impulse control problems, including substance use disorders.

 Eating Disorder Programs

-We welcome persons at all stages of readiness to address eating disorders.
-Our goal is to provide access to a full continuum of care so that individuals can get exactly what they need at any given point in their recovery process.
-We promote an environment that emphasizes empathy and respect for ethical and cultural values.
-Our ultimate goal is to provide a process of change that allows an individual to maintain their unique version of health and wellness so they can live an inspired, self-directed life.
-Robust Outpatient (OP), Intensive Outpatient (IOP) and Partial Hospitalization (PHP) programs allow individuals to complete treatment while living real lives in recovery.
+We welcome individuals at all stages of readiness to address eating disorders.
+We promote an environment emphasizing empathy and respect for ethical and cultural values.
+Our ultimate goal is to provide a process of change that allows individuals to maintain their unique version of health and wellness so they can live an inspired, self-directed life.
+Our outpatient, intensive outpatient, and partial hospitalization programs allow individuals to complete treatment while living real lives in recovery.

-The purpose of residential treatment for eating disorders is to provide structure, safety and accountability with 24/7 nursing and clinical support.
-This reduces the harmful effects of eating disorders and starts individuals on their recovery path.
-We understand that the needs of each individual seeking treatment are unique, and we work with patients to support a safe transition out of residential treatment when the time is right.
-Similarly, we strive to deliver a person-centered and trauma-informed program throughout the recovery process.
+Residential treatment for eating disorders aims to provide structure, safety, and accountability with 24-hour nursing and clinical support.
+24-hour care reduces the harmful effects of eating disorders and starts individuals on their recovery path.
 Residential treatment is for those who require an intensity of service delivery that is beyond what can safely be delivered in an outpatient level of care.

-Sanford is committed to improving access to services, reducing stigma surrounding mental health and eating disorders, and promoting progress and innovation in treatment.
-Our mission is to provide our patients with evidence based clinical and medical services while identifying the unique needs of each person we treat.
-Our person-centered approach allows us to craft a specialized treatment plan that addresses all aspects of a recovering person’s life, with particular emphasis on family involvement.
+We are committed to improving access to services, reducing the stigma surrounding mental health and eating disorders, and promoting progress and innovation in treatment.
+Our mission is to provide our patients with evidence-based clinical and medical services while identifying the unique needs of each person we treat.
+Emotion-focused family therapy (EFFT) is our primary family modality.
+Therapy includes immediate family members whenever possible, especially younger individuals still living at home.

 How Much Does Eating Disorder Treatment Cost?